German-speaking Community of Belgium: Demographics

 By comparison, the population density is 346.7 in Belgium, 204.0 in Wallonia and 452.4 in Flanders.
 Men represent 49.72% with a slightly lower proportion of the total population of the German-speaking community, women are in the majority with 50.28%.

-As of 2020 over 21% of the community is foreign-born, with Germans representing the overwhelming majority of that group, followed by Turks.
+As of 2020 over 21% of the community was foreign-born, with Germans representing the overwhelming majority of that group, followed by Turks.